 Why Do I Need a Seller’s Agent?

 While there’s no law that requires a real estate agent to help you with your transaction, it’s in your best interests to hire one.
 Unfortunately, the negotiation processes can be complicated if you’re not sure what to expect.
-It’s essential to recognize the need for a seller’s agent so you can prepare to hire one accordingly.
-While you may never want to think that a buyer will try to take advantage of a situation, they’re looking to spend as little as possible for what they want.
+While you may never want to think that a good buyer’s agent will try to take advantage of a situation, the buyer wants to spend as little as possible for what they want.
 A seller’s agent helps to protect you from that.

 What are the Responsibilities & Duties of a Seller’s Agent?

 - Acting in good faith in negotiations: When the seller’s agent represents you, they cannot give an edge to the buyer by providing information that could cause the buyer to lower their offer.
-This issue often comes up in situations where the agent or the company they work for represents both parties.
+This issue often comes up in situations where the agent or the company they work for represents both parties, and also why we state that buyers need their own real estate agent.

 - Find comps in the area and price your home to market: A seller’s agent will look at other homes in the area that have recently sold and work with an appraiser to determine how much you should list your home at.
 Their goal should be to price your home fairly, at the market level, and in a way that makes you the most money.